I AM CURRENTLY ON SICK LEAVE AND NOT RESPONDING TO ENQUIRIES.

 At the National Archives (TNA), I can search sources relating to:

-Convicts and prisoners: including criminal registers; calendars of prisoners, prison records, transportation; prison hulk records; trial records; indictments, depositions, process books, petitions for clemency, Gaol Delivery and Assize records.
+Convicts and prisoners: including criminal registers; calendars of prisoners, prison records, transportation; prison hulk records; trial records; indictments, depositions, process books, petitions for clemency, Gaol Delivery and Assize records: please enquire .
 London Metropolitan Archives also holds records relating to London and Middlesex convicts and prisoners.
 Read memories of conditions on board prison hulks moored at Woolwich .
 Note that Quarter Sessions records are generally held at county record offices.

-Divorce: I can search for a divorce between 1858 and 1938.
+Divorce: I can search for a divorce between 1858 and 1938, please enquire .
 For searches of the index to more recent divorces post-1938 contact: Principal Registry of the Family Division, Decree Absolute Section, First Avenue House, 42-49 High Holborn, LONDON WC1V 6NP.

-Records relating to the Great Western Railway are particularly extensive.
+Records relating to the Great Western Railway are particularly extensive, please enquire .

 Men who worked on the construction of railways were employed by a contractor or sub-contractor, not by the railway, so no staff records for these men will be found in railway company archives.

-I can also search for details of railway accidents, involving railway employees and/or members of the public.
+I can also search for details of railway accidents, involving railway employees and/or members of the public, please enquire .

 London Transport and London General Omnibus Company staff records are not at the National Archives.
 The most useful London Transport and London General Omnibus Company records for family history are retained by Tfl (Transport for London) and can be consulted at their London archive search room.
-Please contact me if a family member was employed by the London General Omnibus Company or London Transport and you require research at Tfl Archives formerly London Transport Archives.
+If a family member was employed by the London General Omnibus Company or London Transport, please contact Tfl Archives in the first instance to establish whether they hold any relevant records.
+If Tfl Archives confirm they hold records which are relevant to your family member, you may contact me to request a search at Tfl Archives (formerly London Transport Archives).

 Search the Family Search catalogue by the place name you're researching.
 Leave the other box on its default setting of "Any".
-If you find an item of interest, please cut and paste the details and contact me to enquire about a search.
-I can check whether the microfilm is held at TNA.
+If you find an item of interest, please cut and paste the details then contact me to enquire about a search.
+I can check whether the microfilm is available at the Society of Genealogists' Library.